-A Jewish Father's Letter to Abraham Lincoln
+A Jewish Father's Letter To Abraham Lincoln

-Dr. Yitzchok Levine Department of Mathematical Sciences Stevens Institute of Technology Hoboken, NJ 07030 llevine@stevens.edu

-The Jewish population of the United States in 1860 was between 150,000 - 200,000 out of a total population of approximately 31,443,000.
-Thus Jews formed but a small percentage of the population during Abraham Lincoln's presidency.
+By: Dr. Yitzchok Levine Published: June 1st, 2012

-Political sentiment over the issue of cessation and slavery was sharply divided amongst the Jewish population in the years leading up to the Civil War.
-This is reflected in the fact that approximately 3,000 Jews fought on the Confederate side and 7,000 fought on the Union side.

-President Lincoln's administration was marked by a few noteworthy incidents affecting the Jews as a body, the most important being the attempt to appoint a Jewish chaplain in 1861- 62, and the proposed expulsion of the Jews "as a class" from within the lines of General Grant's army in 1862-63.

-On two occasions President Lincoln was sharply criticized by the Jews for his objectionable phraseology.
-"In his first inaugural orders he declared:

-Intelligence, patriotism, Christianity, and a firm reliance on Him who has never yet forsaken this favored land are still competent to adjust in the best way our present difficulty."

-Clearly Jews were not pleased with his reference to Christianity and the blatant exclusion of any mention of other religions.

-"In his 'General Order Respecting the Observation of the Sabbath Day in the Army and Navy,' issued November 15, 1862, he announced:
+The Jewish population of the United States in 1860 was somewhere between 150,000-200,000.
+Approximately 3,000 Jews fought on the Confederate side in the Civil War while 7,000 were found on the Union side.
+President Abraham Lincoln's administration was marked by a few noteworthy incidents affecting the Jews as a body, the most important being the attempt to appoint a Jewish chaplain in 1861-62,1 and the proposed expulsion of the Jews "as a class" from within the lines of General Grant's army in 1862-63.2 On two occasions Lincoln was sharply criticized by the Jews for his objectionable phraseology.
+In his first inaugural address he said that "Intelligence, patriotism, Christianity, and a firm reliance on Him who has never yet forsaken this favored land are still competent to adjust in the best way our present difficulty."
+3 Clearly Jews were not pleased with his reference to Christianity and the blatant exclusion of other religions.
+In his November 15, 1862 General Order Respecting the Observation of the Sabbath Day in the Army and Navy, Lincoln announced:

-The importance for man and beast of the prescribed weekly rest, the sacred rights of Christian soldiers and sailors, a becoming deference to the best sentiments of a Christian people, and a due regard for the Divine will demand that Sunday labor in the Army and Navy be reduced to the measure of strict necessity."
+The importance for man and beast of the prescribed weekly rest, the sacred rights of Christian soldiers and sailors, a becoming deference to the best sentiments of a Christian people, and a due regard for the Divine will demand that Sunday labor in the Army and Navy be reduced to the measure of strict necessity.4

 This order, which made no mention of soldiers of other religions, generated a fair amount of discussion in Jewish circles.
-It also elicited a moving letter from a Mr. Bernhard Behrend, the father of an observant Jewish soldier who had enlisted in the Union Army.
-His moving letter is given below:
+It also elicited a moving letter from a Mr. Bernhard Behrend, the father of an observant Jewish soldier who had enlisted in the Union Army: